 The study uses a qualitative model.
-The data was obtained through documents, FGDs dna interviews conducted with research participatns during the FGD.
-(Geofry E Mills and Lorraine R Gay, 2016; Miles B Matthew, Hubbermean A Michael, Saldana, 2014; Stake, 2010),
+The data was taken as a result of the documentation and the forum group discussion (Geofry E Mills and Lorraine R Gay, 2016; Miles B Matthew, Hubbermean A Michael, Saldana, 2014; Stake, 2010), involving 33 competence certification bodies with different skills.
+The document were taken from the rubric model implemented by each competence certification body to measure the level of competence of the students.